 Students who choose to attend San Diego State University will find a variety of programs to choose from for education.
 This school offers many of its masters degrees in hybrid and online options for busy students.
 SDSU, which is located in San Diego, California, is regionally accredited by the WASC.

 There are currently 16 different education degrees available at the graduate level, including Special Education, Educational Leadership, and Curriculum Development.
 Many of these programs come with the option to apply to the TEP concurrently, allowing them to save time while completing the necessary coursework to become a teacher.
+This is a one-year, full-time program that requires 30 credit hours of coursework and research projects.
+Sample courses include:

 It is important to note that most of these programs that do not come with the additional credential program do require students to have a teaching credential prior to applying for the program.
 Students are advised to speak with an enrollment counselor to ensure they understand the requirements for applying.